-Indonesia's Aceh: Two gay men sentenced to 85 lashes - BBC News
+Indonesian gay men sentenced to caning

 - On patrol with Aceh's Sharia police

+Rights activists tried last year to repeal some provisions in the Qanun Jinayat, arguing that it was against human rights and Indonesia's national criminal code - but that was rejected by the Supreme Court.

-The harsh verdict has been condemned by human rights groups and activists.
+The caning sentence handed down on Wednesday has been condemned by human rights groups and activists.

 "I see this as a criminalisation, a step back for Indonesia and violation to human rights," Dede Oetomo, founder of Gaya Nusantara, an organisation advocating LGBT rights said after the verdict.